innazh/proglog/README.md

 - fast serialization
 - backward compatibility (new code can read old data structures)

+The magic internal packages are used to restrict access to certain packages within a project.
+Packages inside an internal directory can only be imported by code within the parent directory or its subdirectories.
+This helps in encapsulating code and preventing it from being used outside its intended scope.

+Types of gRPC Streaming RPCs:
+Unary: Single request and single response.
+Server streaming: Single request and multiple responses (streamed from server to client).
+Client streaming: Multiple requests (streamed from client to server) and single response.
+Bidirectional streaming: Both client and server send a sequence of messages using a read-write stream.
+note: Rcv() is a blocking call, waits until a msg is received or the stream is closed.

 ## The order of building / operations in this project:
 ### Chapter 1:
 1. We defined the model of a Log and access methods.